Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Conclusion

 In the majority of published analyses of experimental data the corresponding freedom has been, however, strongly limited by the choice of amplitude parameterization.
 The imaginary part has been usually assumed to be dominant in a great interval of $t$ and vanishing in the region around diffractive minimum; with the real part determining the non-zero value of differential cross section in the diffractive minimum; see, e.g., the earlier papers \cite{Miettinen1975,Groot1973,Amaldi1976_385,Amaldi1980,Castaldi1985,Barone2002,Ayres1976,Bailly1987}, \cite{Heckman1972,Henyey1974,Henzi1974,Henzi1979,Henzi1983,Henzi1984,Henzi1985_plb160,Henzi1985_zpc27,Henzi1976} and also recent papers \cite{Carvalho1997,Carvalho2005,Menon2005,Menon2007,Avila2006,Avila2007,Avila2008,Silva2007,Ferreira1997,Ferreira1998,Campos2010,Fagundes2011_epjc71,Fagundes2011_ijmpa26,Shoshi2002,Ryskin2007,Lipari2013}.
-Only a very small change of phase with rising $|t|$ has been allowed in a great region of $|t|$.
-The so-called central behavior in impact parameter space has been then obtained in such a limited case; elastic processes being more central (i.e., existing for very small $b$ even at $b=0$) than inelastic ones.
-Transparent protons during elastic processes may be hardly brought to agreement with the existence of inelastic processes when hundreds of particles have been formed at the same energy.
-Description corresponding to these widely used assumptions has been fitted to experimental data at energy of 52.8~GeV in \cref{sec:analysis_central}.
+Description of elastic hadronic amplitude corresponding to these widely used assumptions has been fitted to experimental data at energy of 52.8~GeV and 8~TeV in \cref{sec:pp53gev_analysis_central,sec:pp8000gev_results}.
+The so-called central behavior in impact parameter space has been then obtained in such a constrained case; elastic processes being more central (i.e., existing for very small $b$ even at $b=0$) than inelastic ones.
+Transparent protons during elastic processes may be, however, hardly brought to agreement with the existence of inelastic processes when hundreds of particles have been formed at the same collision energy.

-Much more general parameterization of the hadronic amplitude $\ampl{N}$ has been used in \cref{sec:analysis_peripheral}.
+Much more general parameterization of the hadronic amplitude $\ampl{N}$ has been used in \cref{sec:pp53gev_analysis_peripheral,sec:pp8000gev_results}.
 A rather steep rise of phase $\phase$ with increasing $|t|$ already at very small values of $|t|$ has been allowed.
-It has been possible to obtain strongly peripheral impact parameter profile for elastic processes; the imaginary part (dominant at $t=0$) going quickly to zero with rising $|t|$ ($\Im \ampl{N} = 0$ for $t \simeq -0.1$~GeV$^2$).
+It has been possible to obtain strongly peripheral impact parameter profile for elastic processes; the imaginary part (dominant at $t=0$) going quickly to zero with rising $|t|$ ($\Im \ampl{N} = 0$ at $t \simeq -0.1$~GeV$^2$, at 52.8~GeV and 8~TeV).